New York Like a Native

 Is public transportation included in the price?
 Food?

-No. I assume that people already have MetroCards, or are simply using a credit card of phone to pay via the OMNY reader.
+No. I assume that people already have MetroCards, or will use a credit card or phone to pay via the OMNY reader.
 Food is extra.
 I can recommend places for a snack, meal, or dessert.
 (A meal adds time to a tour, of course.)
 I can also point you to a restaurant or food hall after the tour.

 Can we find a taxi or ride after the tour?